-Project Safe offers resources and referrals for support to anyone within the Vanderbilt community affected by power-based personal violence, including stalking, sexual, and relationship violence.
+Project Safe offers resources and referrals for support to anyone within the Vanderbilt community affected by power-based personal violence, including stalking, sexual violence, intimate partner violence, and bullying.
 Rooted in the Margaret Cuninggim Women's Center, in the Office of the Dean of Students, Project Safe serves individuals of all identities.
-Please call (615) 322-4843 or our Support and Resource Referral Line at (615) 936-7273 for more information, or visit us online at www.vanderbilt.edu/WomensCenter.
+Please call (615) 322-4843 or our Support and Resource Referral Line at (615) 322-SAFE (7233) for more information, or visit us online at www.vanderbilt.edu/ WomensCenter.